Coherent (operating system): Versions

-Coherent was able to run on most Intel-based PCs with Intel 8088, 286, 386, and 486 processors.
-Coherent version 3 for Intel-based PCs required at least a 286, Coherent version 4 for Intel-based PCs required at least a 386.
-Like a true Unix, Coherent was able to multitask and support multiple users.
-From version 4, released 1992, Coherent also had support for X11 and MGR windowing systems.
+Coherent runs on most Intel-based PCs with Intel 8088, 286, 386, and 486 processors.
+Coherent version 3 for Intel-based PCs requires at least a 286; Coherent version 4 for Intel-based PCs requires at least a 386.
+Like a true Unix, Coherent is able to multitask and support multiple users.
+From version 4, released 1992, Coherent also has support for X11 and MGR windowing systems.

-Later versions of Coherent (version 4 and higher) supported features common in modern Unix-like systems, including a version of MicroEMACS, access to DOS FAT16 file systems, an optimizing C compiler, and a modified version of Taylor UUCP.
-The final releases of Coherent also fully supported the iBCS COFF binary standard, which allowed binary compatibility with SCO Unix applications, including WordPerfect, Lotus 1-2-3, and several Microsoft applications including QuickBASIC, Microsoft Word, and MultiPlan.
+Later versions of Coherent (version 4 and higher) support features common in modern Unix-like systems, including a version of MicroEMACS, access to FAT16 file systems, an optimizing C compiler, and a modified version of Taylor UUCP.
+The final releases of Coherent also fully support the iBCS COFF binary standard, which allow binary compatibility with SCO Unix applications, including WordPerfect, Lotus 1-2-3, and several Microsoft applications including QuickBASIC, Microsoft Word, and MultiPlan.
 The last 386 versions supported virtual memory, but not demand paging.

 A Zilog Z8000 port of Coherent was also used by the canceled Commodore 900 system.

 In 1983, NCSC (a subsidiary of Nixdorf) announced a port of Coherent to IBM mainframes, in the form of a Unix compatibility subsystem for IBM's DOS/VS and DOS/VSE and Nixdorf's Edos/VS and Edos/VSE operating systems, known as Programmer Work Station/VSE-Advanced Functions, or PWS/VSE-AF for short.

 The Mark Williams Company closed in 1995.

 On January 3, 2015, Coherent sources were released under the BSD-3-Clause license.

+Reception

+BYTE in 1984 called Coherent a "highly compatible UNIX Version 7 lookalike".
+In 1985 it criticized the difficulty of installation, but stated that "as a UNIX clone, Coherent is amazingly complete ... it should be easy to port programs ... the price of $495 is a bargain".

+Coherent "is not without drawbacks", UnixWorld in 1985 said, but favorably cited its low hardware requirement, "only $500" cost, and clear documentation.
+The magazine found that Coherent was "surprisingly complete for a rewrite", with good interactive and multiuser performance, and estimated that up to eight tasks could be run while remaining usable.
+While noting the inability to run the AIM Multiuser Benchmark, and lack of certain utilities such as csh and SCCS, UnixWorld concluded that "Coherent is still a good choice for the IBM PC/XT owner who wants a Unix-compatible operating system at a very reasonable cost and low system hardware overhead".

+Early 1990s reviews of Coherent pointed out that the system was much smaller than other contemporary Unix offerings, as well as less expensive at US$99.95, but lacking in functionality and software support.
+PC Magazine called Coherent 3.0 a "time capsule" that captured the state of Unix in the late 1970s, without support for mice, LANs or SCSI disks, good for learning basic Unix programming but not for business automation.
+A review in the AUUG's newsletter was more positive, favorably comparing Coherent to MKS Toolkit, Minix and Xenix, and suggesting it might fill a niche as a low-end training platform.